 Extracurricular art education

 The system of Basic Education in the Arts offers extracurricular arts education primarily to children and young people.
-Basic education given in different forms of art progresses in a goal-oriented manner from level to level.
+Basic arts education given in different forms of art progresses in a goal-oriented manner from level to level.
 It provides skills for self-expression and works as a basis for vocational or higher education in the field.
-Basic education in circus arts is given in four cities in Finland (Helsinki, Espoo, Tampere and Lappeenranta).
+Basic education on an advanced level in circus arts is given in six youth circuses in Finland.
 This program is approved by the Finnish Ministry of Education and Culture.
 For more information on basic education in the arts please visit The Finnish National Board of Education website.